panzerdp/dmitripavlutin.com/content/posts/163-smart-map/index.md

 type: post
 ---

-`array.map()` is a useful and widely used mapper function: it takes an array and a mapper function and returns a mapped array.
+`array.map()` is a very useful mapper function: it takes an array and a mapper function, then returns a new mapped array.

-In this post I'm going to present an array method `array.flatMap()` (available starting ES2019), as an alternative to `array.map()`.
+But in this post you'll read about an alternative to `array.map()`: the `array.flatMap()` (available starting ES2019).
+This method gives you the ability to map, but also to remove or even add new items in the resulting mapped array.

 ## 1. Smarter mapper

 Having an array of numbers, how would you create a new array with the items doubled?

-The best way to do this is to use the `array.map()` function.
-For example:
+Using the `array.map()` function is the best approach:

 ```javascript
 const numbers = [0, 3, 6];